September 9, 2013

 The training goals are evaluated together with the patient after each session and at the end of the treatment series.
 L-STIFF assessment before and after each training is best suited for that purpose.
 Additionally, it is recommended to test everyday life movements that are most strongly affected by spasticity, e.g. transfers.

 The Lokomat meets the requirements for gait training of severely paralyzed patients with complete spinal cord injuries.
-At Balgrist University Hospital the Lokomat is only used on a trial basis with ASIA A patients with the aim to reduce severe spasticity.
+At Balgrist University Hospital the Lokomat is only used on a trial basis with ASIA A patients.
 At the same time and based on the therapists’ assessment, the patients receive joint mobility training and cardiovascular training.
-Patients have reported additional positive stimuli on the whole body system, such as improved intestinal motility.
-During training with the Lokomat, the absence of sensory function as well as the reduced weight-bearing capacity of the
+During training with the Lokomat, the absence of sensory function as well as the reduced weight-bearing capacity of the lower extremities must be taken into account.
+The training parameters are continuously monitored and adjusted to meet therapy goals.
+An evaluation takes place after each training session and at the end of the treatment series.